 While the group lifting the heavy weights saw the biggest gains in strength, MRI scans of the pecs show no significant difference in the amount of muscle growth between the three groups.

 Subjects doing 3 sets of 12 reps built the same amount of muscle as subjects doing 7 sets of 4 reps.
-That’s despite the fact that the 3 set group spent a lot less time in the gym.
+However, the 3-set group spent a lot less time in the gym.

 What’s more, varying the number of reps you do has also been shown to speed up your rate of muscle growth .

-That is, switching between low (2-4), medium (8-12) and high (20-30) reps will make your muscles grow more quickly than sticking to the same rep range all the time.
+That is, switching between low, medium and high reps will make your muscles grow more quickly than sticking to the same rep range all the time.